[Exclusive] New EU blacklist names Russians abducting Ukrainian children

 But there are 200 names on Forbes magazine's list of Russia's richest businessmen.

-And "every oligarch is holding money for Putin", according to Bill Browder, a London-based hedge-fund manager and sanctions campaigner.
+And "every oligarch is holding money for Putin", said Bill Browder, a London-based hedge-fund manager and sanctions campaigner.

-Vladimir Lisin, valued by Forbes at $23.3bn (€21.8bn), who owns the NLMK steel plant, for instance, openly supplies Russia's Uralvagonzavod tank-manufacturing factory, but is not the EU list.
+Vladimir Lisin, valued by Forbes at $23.3bn (€21.8bn), who owns the NLMK steel plant, for instance, openly supplies Russia's Uralvagonzavod tank-manufacturing factory, but is not on any EU list.

 Leonid Mikhelson ($22bn), who owns the Novatek gas firm, is name-checked in existing EU sanctions documents as one of the "oligarchs close to Vladimir Putin", but isn't listed per se.